Heart Bypass Travel Insurance

-- Check with your physician before planning a holiday to make sure that you are well enough to travel.
+- Check with your physician before planning a holiday to ensure you are well enough to travel.

-- Carry enough Medication to last you the trip, plus extras in case of delays or emergency.
+- Carry enough medication to last the trip, plus extras in case of delays or emergencies.

-- If you are travelling with someone, divide your Medication between you, in case a bag gets lost.
+- If you are travelling with someone, divide your Medication between you if a bag gets lost.

 - Carry Medication in your hand luggage.

-- Check with the airline's policy on carrying Medication on you during the flight.
+- Check the airline's policy on carrying Medication during the flight.

-- Carry a recent prescription on you plus a letter from your doctor describing your condition.
+- Carry a recent prescription and a letter from your doctor describing your condition.

 - Carry a list of emergency contact numbers on you.

-- Do not travel to areas that have extremes of climate that could put excess pressure on your heart.
+- Do not travel to areas with climate extremes that could pressure your heart excessively.

 - Do not do any strenuous activities on holiday that you are not already doing in your daily life.